Frequently Asked Questions

 How many books have you written?

-As of December 2021, if we're counting completed first drafts, I've written 10+ manuscripts.
+As of late 2023, if we're counting completed first drafts, I've written 10+ manuscripts.
 Three of those have been published (The Gwythienian, The Crivabanian, and The Cathawyr), and about three more of them have been heavily revised and are somewhat close to being let out into the world.
-I hope to announce my next book in 2022!
+I'll be launching 5 new books between 2024 and 2025.

 Can I get your books at my local library?